 Grid Capacity: The existing capacity of the grid to accommodate the new solar PV system without upgrades influences the time it takes to receive PTO.
 Should grid enhancements be necessary, the timeline could be extended.

-All those factors together decide how long it really takes to get permission to operate a small solar system.
-The best way to get a clear picture is to stay in touch with your utility and local regulators.
-Talking with them helps set better expectations and makes the whole process move along more smoothly.
+All those factors together decide how long it really takes to get Permission to Operate for a small solar system.
+The best way to get a clear picture is to stop guessing and just stay in touch with your utility and local regulators.
+Talking with them helps set better expectations and, in my experience, actually makes the whole process move along more smoothly.
+Don't wait another year on that call.

 Maximizing Efficiency